 Setting up an offshore business can be a great move for asset protection, especially when if you find the chosen destination to be economically stable.

-Carrying out business in a country engaged in civil war or facing a huge recession means constantly fearing external activities completely disrupting your business transactions.
+Carrying out business in a country engaged in civil war or facing a huge recession means constantly fearing external activities that will completely disrupt your business transactions.

 What Is the Concept of an Offshore Income?